 Many of our students have gone on to careers in the film and television industry; others are pursuing academic careers teaching film.
-This page is a work in progress, so if you are a Film Studies alum and we've lost track of you, please drop the Film Studies Coordinator an email about what you're doing, and we’ll add you to the list!
+This page is a work in progress, so if you are a Film Studies alum and we've lost track of you, please drop the Film Studies Coordinator an email about what you're doing.

 Kevin M. Flanagan (M.A.
 2009) is a Visiting Lecturer in Film Studies and English at the University of Pittsburgh.
 His main research interests include British film and television, arts documentary, adaptation studies, genre, and media history.
 He received his Ph.D. from Pitt in 2015.
 In June 2016, he was a Guest Curator at the British Film Institute, where he co-curated the "Architecture on TV" season.
 Flanagan is editor of Ken Russell: Re-viewing England’s Last Mannerist (2009, Scarecrow Press) and his essays have been published in a number of journals.